thmyrk/developer-happiness-blog/_posts/2018-08-15-how-to-setup-nvidia-drivers-on-ubuntu-18-04-on-dell-g5.md

 running `sudo apt update` before).
 This utility will provide you with details about your hardware.
 Execute `lshw -C video`.
 In my case, I got two entries, one from NVidia, other from Intel (Dell G5 has two graphic cards).
 Both of them had `UNCLAIMED` word next to them.
 This is due to the fact that we set `nomodeset` in the kernel. `UNCLAIMED` means that there is no driver attached to the hardware.
-Now the plan is to prevent the system from crashing and get rid of `nomodeset`.
-In my case what worked was the installation of proper NVidia drivers, but I'll come back to it in a bit.
+Now the plan is to prevent the system from crashing and to get rid of `nomodeset`.
+In my case what worked was the installation of proper NVidia drivers, but I'll come back to it [in the last section.](#final-solution)

 ## Further examination